gabriel-roth/metamodule-plugin-sdk/docs/system-api.md

 UsbMidiJackInfo get_usb_midi_tx_cable(unsigned cable_num);
 ```

-A multi-port USB-MIDI device carries each of its ports on a separate *cable*,
+A multi-port USB-MIDI device carries each of its ports on a separate "cable",
 and every message it sends is tagged with the cable number it came from
 (`MidiMessage::usb_hdr.cable_num`).
 These two functions tell you what each cable
-is called, so you can present the user with a list of port names and then filter
+is called, so you can present the user with a list of port names and/or filter
-on the one they pick.
+received messages on a cable number, and/or transmit to particular cables.

 `rx` and `tx` are relative to the MetaModule:

-- **rx cables** carry messages *from* the device *to* the MetaModule.
+- **rx cables** carry messages from the other device to the MetaModule.
 These are
   the ones to match against messages you get from `MidiInput::pop_message()`.
-- **tx cables** are the ones the MetaModule can send messages to.
+- **tx cables** are the ones the MetaModule can send messages to with `MidiOutput::push_message`.

 Valid cable numbers run from 0 to `num_midi_rx_cables - 1` (or
 `num_midi_tx_cables - 1`) as reported by `get_usb_connection_status()`.
 Out of
 range returns an entry whose `valid` is false.
 A device can have at most
-`MetaModule::System::MaxMidiCables` (16) cables per direction, which is also the
+`MetaModule::System::MaxMidiCables` (16) cables per direction, which is the USB-MIDI
-protocol's own limit -- the cable number field in a USB-MIDI packet is 4 bits.
+limit.

 Example usage: